Villa materiaalina – ominaisuudet, huolto ja ekologisuus - Lahja ja Sisustus Juuttisäkki

 • cool and cloudy weather

-• residual heat in the bathroom after a shower (steam, not direct humidity)
+• residual heat in the bathroom after a shower (steam, not direct moisture)

-Many people notice that woolen clothing feels almost new after airing it.
+Many find that a wool garment feels almost new after airing.

 Wash only when necessary

-When washing is really necessary, the most important thing is gentleness .
+When washing is truly necessary, the most important thing is gentleness.

-• only wash when ventilation is no longer sufficient
+• wash only when airing is no longer sufficient

 • use cool water (maximum 30 °C)